 Enable and configure caching of OAuth 2.0 access tokens, based on Caffeine.
-For more information, see the GitHub entry, Caffeine $\Box$ .
+For more information, refer to the GitHub entry, Caffeine $^{\square}$ .

 This resolver configures caching of OAuth 2.0 access tokens, and delegates their resolution to another AccessTokenResolver.
 Use this resolver with AM or any OAuth 2.0 access token provider.